upbound/docs/content/core-concepts/kcl/write-status-to-composite.md

 items = [bucket, dxr]
 ```

-The status fields you write to in your function should be described in the XRD corresponding to the composition.
+Make sure you've described the status fields you write to in your function in the XRD corresponding to the composition.